 · Drink plenty of fluids to stay hydrated.

-· Avoid high-energy activities or working outdoors during midday heat, if possible.
+· Avoid high-energy activities or working outdoors during the midday heat, if possible.

 · Check on family members, seniors and neighbors.